wycks/WordPhing/README.md

 ##Install

-It is recommend you run `"pear upgrade phing/phing"` for the latest release ( required for PHP Documentor 2).
+It is recommend you run `"pear upgrade phing/phing"` for the latest release.

 This script will eventually require some optional libraries (http, git, svn, amazon, etc), so you can run `"pear install --alldeps phing/phing"` to get them.